 Competition amongst manufacturers of welding machines is a wonderful thing.
-Companies like Miller, Fronius, OTC, Lincoln Electric, and many others are continually improving their equipment, making it more user-friendly and at a lower cost.
+Companies like Miller, Fronius, OTC, Lincoln Electric, and many others are continuously improving their equipment, making it more user-friendly and at a lower cost.
 We as users benefit from this.
-However, this has brought about a significant problem, a huge epidemic.
+However, this has brought about a big problem.
 And that is the belief that we can solve most welding problems with better equipment.

 To answer this question you must first understand what is causing your welding problems.
 You must get to the root cause so you can take corrective action.
 Buying a piece of equipment to alleviate symptoms such as distortion or spatter, is like using broad spectrum antibiotics to treat an unknown infection.
+Almost a last resort.
 You hope it works, but it may not.
 Look to understand the problem first.
-You will be surprised how much is procedure related rather than equipment related.
+You will be surprised how much is procedure or shop practice related rather than equipment related.

-We have been in the welding industry for almost 20 years.
+Many of our contributors have been in the welding industry over 20 years.
 We have bought, sold, used, repaired, traded, loved, hated and depended on welding equipment.
-In our experience dealing with equipment we have found that most manufacturers will sell pulse welding as cure for the following:
+In our experience dealing with equipment, we have found that most manufacturers will sell pulse welding as a solution for the following problems:

 - Blow through